kyrptonaught/customportalapi/README.md

   include 'net.kyrptonaught:customportalapi:<version>'
   ```

-Now onto registering the portal itself, all we need to do is call one of the overloads of CustomPortalApiRegistry.addPortal
+Now onto registering the portal itself, all we need to do is call one of the overloads of CustomPortalApiRegistry.addPortal in your mod initializer

 The most basic form is
 ```java